Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 Each step throughout the Snowflake portion of the guide has an associated SQL command to perform the work we are looking to execute, and so feel free to step through each action running the code one command at-a-time as we walk through the lab.

 ### Set your Role
-Finally, switch to the ACCOUNTADMIN role that we will use throughout this lab.
-Creating Stages and monitoring tasks executed by 'System' requires higher-level permissions.
+Finally, switch to the ACCOUNTADMIN role.
+If you just created an evaluation account to go through this Lab, this should be easy.
+However, if you are using an established account and find this role missing from your list, you may need assistance to complete the next few steps.
+Creating a Role, Database, Stages, Tasks, and monitoring tasks executed by 'System' requires higher-level permissions.
 ![](assets/image2-4.png)